mohamedisakr/utility-library/README.md

-# Discrete Mathematics Basic Counting
+# My collection for utility functions